mldbai/mldb/container_files/public_html/doc/builtin/procedures/Accuracy.md

 statistic (e.g. [recall](http://en.wikipedia.org/wiki/Precision_and_recall))
 for the classifier, where the labels with the highest score will be chosen as the predictions for each example.
-I.e, each example will register a positive for each of its label(s) that is found among the set of highest scoring labels returned by the classifier.
+I.e, each example will register a positive for each of its label(s) that is found among the set(s) of highest scoring labels returned by the classifier.
 The size of this set is determined by the `recallOverN` parameter.
 It follows that a `1.0` recall rate cannot be obtained if any example contains more unique labels than the value of the `recallOverN` parameter.